Angel Makers of Nagyrév

-The Angel Makers of Nagyrév (Tiszazugi méregkeverők, "Tiszazug poison-mixers") were a group of women living in the village of Nagyrév, Hungary, who, between 1914 and 1929, poisoned to death an estimated 40 people.
-They were supplied arsenic and encouraged to use it for the purpose by a midwife or "wise woman" named Zsuzsanna Fazekas, wife of Gyula Fazekas, née Zsuzsanna Oláh (Fazekas Gyuláné Oláh Zsuzsanna).
-Their story is the subject of the documentary film The Angelmakers and the film Hukkle.
+The Angel Makers of Nagyrév (Tiszazugi méregkeverők, "Tiszazug poison-mixers") were a group of 26 women and two men from villages in the Tiszántúl region of Hungary, who were suspected of poisoning a confirmed 45–50 people and a speculated but not confirmed 300 more between 1911 and 1929.

+Eight of the suspects were sentenced to life in prison, two were given shorter sentences, and six were sentenced to death (three were actually executed).
+They were supplied arsenic and encouraged to use it by a local midwife named Zsuzsanna Fazekas, née Oláh (Fazekas Gyuláné Oláh Zsuzsanna), wife of Gyula Fazekas.
+Their story is the subject of the documentary film The Angelmakers and the feature film Hukkle.

+While most of the poisoning cases were reported in the village of Nagyrév (hence the collective name for the women involved), several similar poisonings occurred in Tiszakürt, Ókécske, Tiszaföldvár, Kunszentmárton, Mesterszállás, and Öcsöd, and there were cases in Békés, Csongrád, and Zala counties.

 Crimes

-Fazekas was a middle-aged midwife who arrived in Nagyrév in 1911, with her husband already missing without explanation.
-Between 1911 and 1921, she was imprisoned 10 times for performing illegal abortions, but was consistently acquitted by judges supporting abortion.
+Zsuzsanna Fazekas was a middle-aged midwife who arrived in Nagyrév in 1911, with her husband already missing without explanation.
+Between 1911 and 1921, she was imprisoned ten times for performing illegal abortions but was consistently acquitted by judges.

 In Hungarian society at that time, the future husband of a teenage bride was selected by her family and she was forced to accept her parents' choice.
-Divorce was not allowed socially, even if the husband was an alcoholic or abusive.
+Divorce was not allowed even if the husband was an alcoholic or abusive.
 During World War I, when able-bodied men were sent to fight for Austria-Hungary, rural Nagyrév was an ideal location for holding Allied prisoners of war.
 With POWs having limited freedom within the village, the women living there often had one or more foreign lovers while their husbands were away.
-When the men returned, many of them rejected their wives' affairs and wished to return to their previous way of life, creating a volatile situation.
+When the men returned, despite their wives' affairs, many decided to return to their previous way of life, creating a volatile situation.
 At this time, Fazekas began secretly persuading women who wished to escape this situation to poison their husbands using arsenic made by boiling flypaper and skimming off the lethal residue.

-After the initial killing of their husbands, some of the women went on to poison parents who had become a burden to them, or to get hold of their inheritance.
-Others poisoned their lovers, some even their sons; as the midwife allegedly asked the poisoners, "Why put up with them?"
+After murdering their husbands, some of the women went on to poison their parents, who had become a burden to them, or to get hold of their inheritance.
+Others poisoned their lovers, some even their sons.
+The midwife allegedly asked the poisoners, "Why put up with them?"

 The first poisoning in Nagyrév took place in 1911; it was not the work of Fazekas.
 The deaths of other husbands, children, and family members soon followed.
-The poisoning became a fad, and by the mid-1920s, Nagyrév earned the nickname "the murder district".
+The poisonings became a fad, and by the mid-1920s, Nagyrév earned the nickname "the murder district".
 There were an estimated 45–50 murders over the 18 years that Fazekas lived in the district.
-She was the closest thing to a doctor the village had and her cousin was the clerk who filed all the death certificates, allowing the murders to go undetected.
+She was the closest thing to a doctor the village had, and her cousin was the clerk who filed all the death certificates, allowing the murders to go undetected.